 What kinds of thoughts am I referring to?
 The simple answer is: Thoughts that aren’t true, honorable, right, pure, lovely, or admirable – just like the verse says.
 The more specific answer would be: negative thoughts about ourselves, thoughts concerning temptations and sin, thoughts about regrets of the past, and fretting about possible future situations.
 These are the things that can keep us up at night.

 2. Thoughts concerning temptation and sin.
 Sin doesn’t begin with an action.
 It doesn’t begin with fleeting thoughts.
 It begins when we choose to let thoughts park in our minds, rather than just pass through.
-We are all aware of the latest Ashley Madison website scandal in the news.
-Well, I have a difficult time imagining that cheating on one’s spouse happens without fixing one’s mind on thoughts that God does not endorse.
+For instance, I have a difficult time imagining that cheating on one’s spouse happens without fixing one’s mind on thoughts that God does not endorse.
 What if instead of thinking about what we see as inadequacies of our spouse, and the imagined potential of someone that we haven’t made vows to being able to fulfill us where we feel a void, we fixed our thoughts on praying for our marriage, our spouse, and for ways to contribute to the marriage in a way that would help insure its longevity and health?
 What if?
 What if we would begin to realize that the voids we feel in our lives can only be filled by Jesus?
-Not by another person in the case of an affair, or by merchandise in the case of stealing, or by status in the case of lying.
+Not by another person in the case of an affair, or by merchandise in the case of stealing, or by status in the case of lying?
 Don’t all sins begin with thoughts not endorsed by God?
 We allow ourselves to lose control of our thoughts and sooner or later we are convinced that those thoughts are more important than our relationship with Jesus Christ and worth putting into action.
 Worth stepping out of God’s will for.
 How many heartaches could be prevented if we refused to dwell on sinful thoughts?

 3. Thoughts about regrets of the past.
 Can we change the past?
 No. Can we change our perspective on it?
 Yes.
 Can we choose not to obsess about unfortunate decisions we’ve made or awful situations we’ve been put in by others?
 Absolutely!
 It may start with forgiving ourselves for something that God has already forgiven us for or by releasing a person that has hurt us to God.
 Whatever the starting point is, we just have to continue to continue to continue to think ‘excellent and praiseworthy’ thoughts.
 Leaving the past in the past is a gigantic step toward living a life of freedom that Christ desires for us.